SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/14_storage_architecture_guide.md

 1.  **Password Management:** The Samba password is hardcoded in the `hypervisor_feature_setup_samba.sh` script.
 This is a significant security risk.
 2.  **Complexity:** The multi-layered approach has a learning curve.
 3.  **Error Handling:** Complex, multi-stage failures in the `setup` process might leave the system in an inconsistent state.
-4.  **VM Storage Configuration:** The VM storage configuration is less detailed than the LXC configuration, lacking the ability to easily attach multiple, specifically configured ZFS volumes to a single VM.

 ### Recommendations

 1.  **Implement Secret Management:** The hardcoded Samba password should be removed.
 Integrate a secrets management tool to store sensitive information.
-2.  **Enhance VM Storage Capabilities:** Extend the `phoenix_vm_configs.json` schema and the `vm-manager.sh` script to support a `volumes` array for VMs, similar to the LXC configuration.
-3.  **Develop a Rollback Strategy:** For the `hypervisor-manager.sh` setup process, consider adding more robust transactional logic, such as using ZFS snapshots for rollback.
+2.  **Develop a Rollback Strategy:** For the `hypervisor-manager.sh` setup process, consider adding more robust transactional logic, such as using ZFS snapshots for rollback.
-4.  **Improve Documentation and Diagrams:** Continue to enhance the documentation with detailed diagrams and explanations.
+3.  **Improve Documentation and Diagrams:** Continue to enhance the documentation with detailed diagrams and explanations.

 ---